yoarajota/my-custom-newsletter/scrapper/README.md

 - 🐳 Docker Support: Ready for containerization and deployment
 - 📝 Input Validation with Zod: Strongly typed request validation using `Zod`
 - 🧩 Swagger UI: Interactive API documentation generated from Zod schemas
-- 🕷️ Puppeteer: used for crate auto GUI.

 ## 🛠️ Getting Started